Hariaksha/charity-research/publications/updates.md

 **Tuesday 3/19/2024 - Hari**

 I bought and set up a Raspberry Pi, and I am able to access it while my computer is on the same network.
 For some reason, Cloudflare stops me from running the web scraper on that, so I have to use NordVPN on the Pi.
 However, as soon as I connect to a VPN, I lose access to the Pi and am disconnected because my device and the Pi are no longer on the same network.
 I started the Python script, and then I ran a command to connect to a VPN, pause the terminal for 24 hours, and then disconnect the VPN, after which Cloudflare will start to block the webscraping again, but I will be able to access the Pi again to check progress and redo the terminal commands.
 I will see how that script is going tomorrow.

+**Tuesday 3/26/2024 - Hari**

+I presented my research at URCA, which went well.
+The judges did not grill me too hard, but I answered their questions well.
+It was a fun experience.

+My RaspberryPi has some issues with web scraping, but I will continue to troubleshoot that to fix issues.
+That will let me generate data faster.

+I compared machine learning frameworks that I could use.
+There are many useful Python libraries, such as TensorFlow, PyTorch, Keras, MXNet, CNTK, etc. The best things that I found were IBM Watson Natural Language Understanding and the Python libraries TensorFlow and PyTorch.
+I decided not to use IBM's NLU product because it is only free for about 30K NLU items a month, and we will have at least 500K mission statements to analyze.
+I will learn TensorFlow first (starting today) and see if that is useful for our purposes before considering PyTorch.